JacobDicksonOfficial/RelationalDatabase-SQL/README.md

 <img src="telecomexpressandsql.png" alt="telecomexpress" width="500"/>

 ## Project Overview
-This project represents the relational database structure for **Telecom Express (TE)**, a telecommunications company offering various mobile plans such as SIM-only, phone contracts, and mobile broadband plans.
-The database aims to manage customer data, SIM card details, phone plans, billing, collections, and deactivations to ensure efficient management of Telecom Express's operations.
+This project represents the relational database structure for **Telecom Express (TE)**, a telecommunications company offering various mobile plans such as SIM-only, phone contracts, and mobile broadband plans.<br> The database aims to manage customer data, SIM card details, phone plans, billing, collections, and deactivations to ensure efficient management of Telecom Express's operations.

 ## Business Description
 Telecom Express (TE) serves both individual customers and small businesses.
 The company offers mobile plans, including Pay As You Go (PAYG) and Bill Pay.
-Customer identity verification is essential for compliance with GDPR and fraud prevention.
-This database helps store and manage customer information, SIM card details, and plan specifications while ensuring the integrity of the system with rules and constraints.
+Customer identity verification is essential for compliance with GDPR and fraud prevention.<br> This database helps store and manage customer information, SIM card details, and plan specifications while ensuring the integrity of the system with rules and constraints.

 ## Entities and Relationships
 The database includes the following entities, each representing a significant aspect of TE's business: